-Consistency with the 2009 MDOT Transportation Plan: The MD 488/Radio Station Road Intersection Improvement project is consistent with the MDOT Transportation Plan goals to enhance System Preservation and Performance Goals: "To preserve and maintain the existing transportation network" and "Maximize operational performance and efficiency of existing systems" through intersection improvements to this growing area that improve performance of the facility.
+Consistency with the 2014 MDOT Transportation Plan: The MD 488/Radio Station Road Intersection Improvement project is consistent with the MDOT Transportation Plan goals to enhance System Preservation Goals: "To preserve and maintain the existing transportation network" and "Maximize operational performance and efficiency of existing systems" through intersection improvements to this growing area that improve performance of the facility.
 These roadway improvements will also provide safety enhancements for a busy intersection that includes school busses and student drivers.

 12. US 301 Pedestrian Improvements (Waldorf) - As the Waldorf Area continues to urbanize, consistent with the State policies for Smart Growth, the County is experiencing an increase in pedestrian traffic crossing US 301.
-The concentration of crossings have located at, or in the vicinity of US 301 at Smallwood Drive, and US 301 at MD 228 (Berry Road).
-As the new Waldorf Park and Ride is constructed at MD 925 and Smallwood Drive in the coming year, we expect foot traffic to continue to rise at US 301 and Smallwood.
-Similar increases are expected at the MD 228 intersection with US 301 as the commercial and retail growth continues to draw pedestrians and new members of the local work force that are travelling by local bus or on foot.
+Pedestrian crossings are concentrated at or near the intersections of US 301 at Smallwood Drive, and US 301 at MD 228 (Berry Road).
+As the new Waldorf Park and Ride lot is constructed at MD 925 and Smallwood Drive in the coming year, we expect foot traffic to continue to rise at the intersection of US 301 and Smallwood Drive.
+Similar increases are expected at the MD 228 intersection with US 301 as the commercial and retail growth continues to draw pedestrians and new members of the local work force who are travelling by local bus or on foot.
+In addition, as implementation of "Phase One" of the Waldorf Urban Redevelopment Corridor progresses, between US 301 and the CSX right-of-way along MD 5 Business and Old Washington Road, with future transit-oriented development and pedestrian access to enhanced transit services, there will be a steadily increasing need for safe pedestrian crossings from the west to the east side of US 301.
 We are requesting that SHA perform a pedestrian analysis of these intersections and respond with any necessary crosswalk improvements.